 2-10 players may play the game at any one time.
 Gameplay is similar for both old and new versions, notwithstanding the different Action cards in both.
 Choose a Dealer using any method you desire (normally conducted by everyone picking a card and the Dealer is the one with the highest card number).

 The Dealer shuffles the cards and deals out 7 cards to every player.
 The remaining cards are placed inside the Launcher, and one card is taken out (Discard pile).
 The cover is closed, and the sole card is placed in the prepared space on the cover top as the Discard pile.

-The first player has to match a card in the Discard pile, either by color or number.
-Or else, he/she can play an Action/Symbol card.
+The first player has to match a card in the Discard pile, either by color or number or symbol (Action card).
+Or else, he/she can play a “Wild” card to change the current color in play.
 If there is no matching card to play, the player needs to hit the Launcher button.
 If nothing happens, that player is safe, and play moves on to the next player in turn.
 If cards shoot out, that player must collect all the cards and add them to their hand (even for cards stuck halfway in the Launcher).